webpack/concord/README.md

 * Allow the module author to conditionally use modules depending on module type and feature support of the build system.
 * Allow to specify custom module types.
 * Don't make to build unnecessary complex to allow fast builds.
-* A moodle should be useable after installing.
+* A concord should be useable after installing.
 The user (app author or other module authors) shouldn't need to configure special preprocessing.
 * Easy to configure for app and module authors
-* Easy to add moodle support for existing modules
+* Easy to add concord support for existing modules
-* moodle shouldn't be a package manager.
+* concord shouldn't be a package manager.
 Instead it should reuse an existing package manager (i. e. npm).

 ## Existing stuff